katemihalikova/tomix-rails/tomix-diagrams.md

-For turnouts, crossing rails, bridges, viaducts without tracks, and turntable, see [table view](tomix.md).
+For turnouts, crossing rails, bridges, viaducts without tracks, embankments, and turntable, see [table view](tomix.md).
 Number in brackets means how many of that particular piece is yielded by one box of that particular product number.

 # Wood